 Slicers versus columns and rows

-This article describes the purpose of the slicers, columns, rows, and measures fields of the Data Binding Panel.
+This article describes the purpose of slicers, columns, rows, and measures in the Data Analysis Panel.

-The Data Binding Panel appears when you create a new metric set or drag data items onto the dashboard canvas.
-You can also open this panel from the right-click menu for a data visualization component.
+The data analysis panel appears when you create a new metric set by dragging data onto a metric set or dashboard canvas.
+You can also open this panel from the context menu for a data visualization.

-The Data Binding Panel lets you build an analytical/OLAP view of your data simply by dragging data items from the EXPLORE window onto its various fields (or axes).
+The data analysis panel lets you build a view of your data simply by dragging data from the EXPLORE window.

 |MEASURES||Display numeric/fact values||Yes|

-The figure below shows the Data Binding Panel for a table visualization on a dashboard.
+The figure below shows the data analysis panel for a table visualization on a dashboard.

-One or more measures can be added to the MEASURES field of the Data Binding Panel to display the numeric values you are interested in viewing (such as sales or stock levels).
+Add data under MEASURES in the data analysis panel to display the numeric values you are interested in viewing (such as sales or stock levels).
 Measure values will be grouped by the row and column hierarchies that have been added, and filtered by slicers, if any.

-COLUMNS hierarchy members appear as the column headers of a table visualization.
+Column hierarchy members appear as another row of column headers in a table visualization.

-On a bar chart visualization, each COLUMNS hierarchy member corresponds to a series of data points (bars), where each series is colored differently by default.
+In a bar chart, each column hierarchy member splits each series of bars into separate series, where each series is colored differently by default.

 7. See also